Master of Social Work (MSW)

 In addition to applying to the School of Social Work, all applicants to the School of Social Work must also apply to the University of Nevada, Reno, Graduate School.
 All applications to the University of Nevada, Reno, Graduate School must be completed online and with ample time for processing.
 (Suggested completion date by December 15th.)

 Applications for the School of Social Work must be received by January 15th* of each year for enrollment in the following fall semester.
-Applications will only be processed if GRE** test scores and all other documents are received on time.
+Applications will only be processed if all documents are received on time.
 Applicants may be asked to schedule an interview with a faculty member as part of the screening process for admission to the MSW program.

 *Should January 15th fall on a weekend, application packets will be due by the end of business (5:00 pm P.S.T.) the last weekday BEFORE January 15th.